gridcentric/grinder/README.md

 Ubuntu distribution with a 64 bit kernel.
 The user `ubuntu` has password-less sudo rights, and allows password-less ssh login using the key set with the `--guest_key_name` option.
-Note that this is default behavior for Ubuntu cloud images.
+Note that this is default behavior for Ubuntu cloud images with nova key injection.
 For CentOS images, you would typically set the user to `root`.

 Look into the `Image` class in `test/config.py` for more options.

 Tempest-based configuration
 ---------------------------

-Grinder can read some configuration parameters from Tempest, the OpenStack integration test suite.
+Grinder can read most of its configuration parameters from Tempest, the OpenStack integration test suite.

     https://github.com/openstack/tempest